 In July 2010, we entered into a lease arrangement to rent approximately 3,676 square feet of office space for 33 months beginning in July 2010 for monthly rental rates ranging from \$10,109 to \$10,734 over the lease term, plus other pass-through charges.
 On January 3, 2013, we entered into an amendment to the lease ("First Lease Amendment").
 The First Lease Amendment extends the lease term through June 2015.
 In addition, it adds expansion space of approximately 2,511 square feet of office space, which co-terminates with the extension of the original lease in June 2015.
-The additional expansion space portion of the lease begins on the later of February 1, 2013 or upon the completion of certain improvements to be performed by the landlord.
-Once both the original space extension and the expansion space portion of the lease become effective, we will lease approximately 6,187 square feet of space at a monthly rental rate of \$17,014 to \$18,252 during the term of the lease.
+The additional expansion space portion of the lease began in February 2013.
+We currently lease approximately 6,187 square feet of space at a monthly rental rate of \$17,014 to \$18,252 during the term of the lease.